 - Impulse control problems

 If you or someone you love is addicted to an amphetamine, don’t let fear of withdrawal prevent you from getting sober.
 Many treatment options are available to assist you in your recovery efforts.
-For immediate help in finding and choosing a treatment program that can assist you with your withdrawal fight, call 800-768-8728.
+For immediate help in finding and choosing a treatment program that can assist you with your withdrawal fight, call 800-768-8728(Who Answers?).